meh7an/Teleminal/README.md

 4. After sharing the server information, the bot will process it and establish a connection to the server.

 5. Once the connection is established, you will receive a connection message indicating that the server has been added successfully.
-Also, you will get the connection info from the bot's chat.
+Also, you will get the connection information from the bot's chat.

+6. You can also send the `/shortcut` command to create a shareable shortcut directly using the bot interface.

 Enjoy using your Telegram SSH Mini App Bot!
 If you encounter any issues or have questions, please refer to the [GitHub Issues](https://github.com/meh7an/Teleminal/issues).